ssun1116/ssun1116.github.io/_pages/cv.md

 ## Poster Presentations (Selected)

-- **KSBNS-APSN 2024**: The 27th Annual Meeting of the Korean Society for Brain and Neural Sciences in conjunction with the 18th Biennial Meeting of the Asian-Pacific Society for Neurochemistry
+- KSBNS-APSN 2024: The 27th Annual Meeting of the Korean Society for Brain and Neural Sciences in conjunction with the 18th Biennial Meeting of the Asian-Pacific Society for Neurochemistry
   - *Poster*: An integrative single-cell atlas to explore the cellular and temporal specificity of neurological disorder genes during human brain development

-- **Keystone Symposia - Single-Cell Biology: Tissue Genomics, Technologies and Disease 2024**
+- Keystone Symposia - Single-Cell Biology: Tissue Genomics, Technologies and Disease 2024
   - *Poster*: Dysregulation of the Wnt/beta-catenin signaling pathway via Rnf146 upregulation in a VPA-induced mouse model of autism spectrum disorder

-- **HUPO (Human Proteome Organization) 2023 World Congress**
+- HUPO (Human Proteome Organization) 2023 World Congress
   - *Poster*: Dysregulation of the Wnt/beta-catenin signaling pathway via Rnf146 upregulation in a VPA-induced mouse model of autism spectrum disorder

-- **The 19th KOGO (Korea Genome Organization) Winter Symposium 2023**
+- The 19th KOGO (Korea Genome Organization) Winter Symposium 2023
   - *Poster*: Gene regulatory network reveals the landscape of myeloid dendritic cell differentiation

-- **ICKSMCB 2022**: International Conference of Korean Society for Molecular and Cellular Biology
+- ICKSMCB 2022: International Conference of Korean Society for Molecular and Cellular Biology
   - *Poster*: Gene regulatory network reveals the landscape of myeloid dendritic cell differentiation